 The College fosters the creation of new knowledge through innovative research and scholarship, commitment to community service, continuous professional development, and dedication to superior pharmacy practice locally and globally.

 About the Program

 The Pharm.
 D. degree program provides students with professional knowledge and skills to perform at a high level of competence in providing pharmaceutical care and drug therapy in community and institutional settings.
-The curriculum includes course in biomedical sciences, pharmaceutics, medicinal chemistry and clinical administrative pharmacy sciences.
+The curriculum includes courses in biomedical sciences, pharmaceutics, medicinal chemistry, and clinical administrative pharmacy sciences.